Boeing CH-47 Chinook in Australian service: CH-47D Chinook

 A detachment of two Chinooks operated in Afghanistan during 2006 to 2007 and 2008 to 2013.
 The detachment was designated the Aviation Support Element during 2006 and 2007, and renamed the Rotary Wing Group in 2008.
 The initial detachment arrived at Kandahar International Airport in March 2006, and was tasked with supporting the Australian Special Forces Task Group in the country.
 The upgrades the helicopters had received proved successful, and allowed them to operate in combat alongside other Coalition CH-47s.
 After the Special Forces Task Group was withdrawn in September 2006 the helicopters remained in the country and were used to support Coalition forces, with a particular emphasis on the Australian units located in Urozgan Province.
 The detachment was withdrawn to Australia in February 2007, and did not deploy again until February 2008.
 During this period all six helicopters received further upgrades, which included new engines and blue force tracker equipment.
 During subsequent years the detachment was withdrawn to Australia over the Afghan winters, and redeployed each northern spring.
 As the Chinooks' tasking was controlled by the International Security Assistance Force, the ADF chartered a Russian Mil Mi-26 between 2010 and 2013 to provide the Australian forces in Afghanistan with a dedicated heavylift helicopter.
 By the end of the final rotation on 14 September 2013, the helicopters had flown more than 6,000 hours in combat and transported almost 40,000 personnel.
 Preparing for and sustaining the Rotary Wing Group rotations absorbed most of C Squadron's resources throughout this period, and Chinooks were rarely available for other Army training or operational tasks.

 Two Australian CH-47Ds were destroyed in Afghanistan.
 On 30 May 2011, A15-102 crashed in Zabul Province, resulting in the death of an Army unmanned aerial vehicle pilot who was travelling on board as a passenger.
 As it was impractical to recover the helicopter, it was destroyed by Coalition forces.
-The official inquiry into the crash found that it was caused by a known issue in which Chinooks suffered uncommanded pitch oscillations while flying through dense air, and that the aircrew had not been adequately trained to prevent such incidents.
+The official inquiry into the crash found that it was caused by a known issue in which Chinooks suffered uncommanded pitch oscillations while flying at high density altitudes, and that the aircrew had not been adequately trained to prevent such incidents.
 A15-103 was written off following a hard landing in Kandahar Province on 22 June 2012; one of the crew members suffered minor injuries.
 Both of the Chinooks at Kandahar International Airport in April 2013 also suffered significant damage when the airport was struck by a severe hail storm.
 Two ex-US Army CH-47Ds were purchased in December 2011 to replace A15-102, and arrived in Australia in January 2012; these helicopters were designated A15-151 and A15-152.